BeppeTemp/Progetto_PCPC/README.md

-# Progetto_PCPC
+# Schelling's model of segregation
- Repo progetto PCPC
+Implementazione